emory-irlab/CDAC/README.md

 # CDAC
-This code belongs to the "Contextual Dialogue Act Classification for Open-Domain Conversational Agents" SIGIR 2019 <a href="https://sigir.org/sigir2019/program/accepted/"></a> <br />
+This code belongs to the "Contextual Dialogue Act Classification for Open-Domain Conversational Agents" SIGIR 201 <a href="https://sigir.org/sigir2019/program/accepted/"></a> Link <br />

 Dependencies <br />